Dimpy Bhalotia

-Dimpy Bhalotia (born 1987) is an Indian street photographer based out of London and Mumbai.
-Bhalotia was Grand Prize Winner in the Photographer of the Year category at the iPhone Photography Awards in 2020 for her photograph "Flying Boys" photographed in Banaras, India.
-She was also one of the winners of the British Journal of Photography's Female in Focus Award in 2020.
+Dimpy Bhalotia (born 1987) is an Indian street photographer based in London and Mumbai.
+In 2020, she was one of the winners of the British Journal of Photography's Female in Focus Award, and won the Grand Prize Award in the iPhone Photography Awards.

 Life and work

 Bhalotia was born and grew up in Mumbai, India.
-After her schooling she moved to London and graduated in BA (Hons) Fashion Design Technology: Womenswear from London College of Fashion, University of the Arts London.
+After school, she moved to London and gained a BA in Fashion Design Technology: Womenswear from the London College of Fashion, University of the Arts London.

-The 2021 paperback edition of the novel Djinn Patrol on the Purple Line by Deepa Anappara used photographs by Bhalotia in the cover design.
+Her work has appeared in The Guardian, The Washington Post, The Telegraph and L'Officiel.
+The paperback edition of the novel Djinn Patrol on the Purple Line (2021) by Deepa Anappara used photographs by Bhalotia in its cover design.